The real story

 I am growing stronger and closer to my best self every single day.
 Not in a straight line.
 In the only way that's ever been available to me — forward, honest, and completely my own.

-Each one built from something real.
+Each one from something lived.

 Everything I build comes from something I've lived — not a trend, not a market gap someone told me to fill.
 A need I had, a gap I fell into, a thing I built for myself first and then couldn't stop sharing.